 - If you don’t fancy walking, taking the boat from Gjendesheim to Gjendebu and back is worth it.
 While reading Three in Norway by two of them.

 - While I am at it – the Glacier Museum in Fjærland is worth a visit.
+As well as the nearby glacier (mind your step.)

 - Ålesund is a beautiful little coastal city which burned in 1904 and was rebuilt in Art Noveau style.
 Many Norwegian cities were architecturally brutalized in the sixties and later, but Ålesund has kept its style.